1. Family in the right places

 6. Dream birthday guests

-Seydoux once said that her dream birthday party guests would be: Frierich Nietzsche, Michael Jackson, Charlie Chaplin, Marie Callas and Serge Gainsbourg.
+Seydoux once said that her dream birthday party guests would be: Frierich Nietzsche, Michael Jackson, Charlie Chaplin, Maria Callas and Serge Gainsbourg.

 7. Grand Central and Grand Budapest